 This Clam Chowder Soup recipe is a perfect meal that brings together a potato and cream base and the saltiness of clams with a light smoky bacon flavor to delight your tastebuds.

-Another excellent cream based soup to try is this Easy Potato Soup recipe that has the comfort food feel with a simple yet flavorful base.
+Another excellent cream-based soup to try is this She crab soup recipe that has the comfort food feel with a simple yet flavorful base.

 This recipe was originally posted February 18, 2016, we’ve tweaked it a bit since then.
 This post may contain affiliate links.
 Read my disclosure policy here.